clipperhouse/jargon/README.md

 ### Tokenizers
 Before we can lemmatize text, we need it to separated into words and punctuation, which we call tokens.
 Getting this right matters!
 There are two built-in tokenizers.

 - TechProse: follows typical rules of English, where spaces and punctuation define the separation of words.
 It mostly relies on Unicode’s definitions.
-Not just prose, though: these rules should™️ work for delimited files like CSV.
+Not just prose, though: these rules should™️ work for delimited files like CSV and tabs.

 - TechHTML: Tokenizes HTML, and in turn, tokenizes text nodes using TechProse above.